 "I will not rest until I find my bit of information, in this case, people."

-For me, sourcing is not only LinkedIn and many recruiters, what happens with them is that they at least this is how they were brought up, okay, or educated in sourcing is that LinkedIn is basically sourcing.
+For me, sourcing candidates is not only LinkedIn and many recruiters, what happens with them is that they at least this is how they were brought up, okay, or educated in sourcing is that LinkedIn is basically sourcing.
 For me, LinkedIn is only one source because of my mindset.
 I would never only look at one source.

 So basically what I do is I train for sourcing following my mindset, where it has to be searching wherever those people are.
 And LinkedIn is just one place to start.
-But there are advanced sourcing tools that in one click generate results from 100 websites and LinkedIn is just one.
+But there are advanced recruitment tools that in one click generate results from 100 websites and LinkedIn is just one.

-So, yes when I train, it’s very important for me to bring or to share my mindset, help make sourcing much more professional than what they’re doing today.
+So, yes when I train, it's very important for me to bring or to share my mindset, help make sourcing candidates much more professional than what they're doing today.